lechefran/python_slam/README.md

 Here is a list of the current fundamental Python libaries necessary to the project:

 **OpenCV**
-OpenCV is a libaray that contains numerous computer vision algorithms.
+OpenCV is a library that contains numerous computer vision algorithms.
 Check them out at [OpenCV](https://docs.opencv.org/3.4/d1/dfb/intro.html).
 To install, use the command `pip3 install opencv-python`.

 **PySDL2**